We are heading off again. This time, we thought we'd do America, from top to bottom and then who knows…

 The best thing we did before heading up cottonwood canyon was to stop at the local BLM office.
 We were insulted by the $35 fee pp to be hoarded like goats into a truck and driven 15 km, just to take a photo of a canyon, and we had heard that there were more up in GSENM if you could make it down the dirt/sand road.
 The BLM guy gave us great road updates, showed us pictures of the canyons, and was just very insightful.
 Had we realised GSENM was going to be this good, we would have skipped Mesa Verde, and headed west while we were further north.
 We could have spent another month riding the roads in this area, if we had time.
 But we managed enough time for the slot canyons - and man were they worth it!
 Oh, and the ride down was fun too.

 With Al landing a few weeks work, we needed a base camp with close access to a local library (free wifi) and close to a bike shop (so we could order parts and get them fitted) and computer shop (so Al was able to work).
 Zion was perfect, and only a 100 km ride to St George.

 It might sound boring, but the weather was mint, we had a swimming hole 30 m from camp, and the scenery was great.
-On the last few days here, we managed Angel's Landing (well not all the way, see our post on Mesa Verde about US national park safety standards) but then Chris got blisters, and so the narrows was a no-goer.
+On the last few days here, we managed Angel's Landing (well not all the way, see our post on Mesa Verde about US national park safety standards) but then Chris got blisters, and so the narrows were a no-goer.